 In 2020, the North America chatbot software market was valued at $182 million.
 Fast forward to 2025 and it’s predicted to be worth over $580 million.
 The reason for this growth – over 200% in 5 years – is relatively simple.

 If you are thinking of adopting chatbots into your customer service operations, you’ve come to the right place.
-In this guide, we’ll provide you with everything you need to know about chatbot software, from their key benefits and popular use cases to how to build chatbots.
+In this guide, we’ll provide you with everything you need to know about chatbot apps, from their key benefits and popular use cases to how to build chatbots.
 With so much to dig into, let’s start by explaining what chatbots are.

 Chatbots are software that can hold online conversations using a familiar text interface.
 Often embedded within live chat software, chatbots are programmed to hold conversations with visitors without human involvement.
 The technology they are powered by depends on the type of chatbot – more on this in chapter 3.